simonw/datasette-graphql/README.md

 ### Execution limits

-The plugins implements two limits by default:
+The plugin implements two limits by default:

 - The total time spent executing all of the underlying SQL queries that make up the GraphQL execution must not exceed 1000ms (one second)
 - The total number of SQL table queries executed as a result of nested GraphQL fields must not exceed 100